versant2612/un-datathon2024/README.md

 # Terra Brasilis at un-datathon2024
-Digital Nomads insights about Sustainable Tourism in Urban Areas of Medellin
+## Digital nomads in the Comunas of Medellin: an index of attractiveness for sustainable tourism

 **Where:** Medellín, a Special District of Science, Technology, and Innovation of Collombia